Global Laser Welding Machine Market 2018-2022 | Additive Manufacturing to Propel Growth | Technavio

 The global laser welding machine market is expected to post a CAGR of over 5% during the period 2018-2022, according to the latest market research report by Technavio

-Technavio has released a new market research report on the global laser welding machine market for the period 2018-2022.
+Technavio predicts the global laser welding machine market to post a CAGR of over 5% by 2022.
 (Graphic: Business Wire)

 A key factor driving the growth of the market is the growing benefits of laser welding over conventional welding.
 Laser welding offers several technical advantages, such as deep narrow welds, minimal distortion, and ease of automation, over conventional welding procedures.
 One of the key advantages of laser welding is its ability to automate the welding process, which helps in increasing the overall production rates.
 At present, laser welding is used in numerous different fields, from highly precise micro-welding of medical devices to small-scale manual welding in the dental and jewelry industries, via manufacture and repair of tools and dies, to fully automated laser welding in the automotive and heavy manufacturing sectors.